fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 11.md

 ### What we plan to do for the coming week

 Finish milestone 4 and start with 5.
+* Front panel button labels
 * Test driving
+* Create web-interface for movement control
 * Add status LEDs below the device
-* Mount Ultrasonic sensors and camera
 * Add on/off switch
 * Write logic for controlling LEDs and on/off switch
 * Assemble the rest (front panel, powerbank, tablet holder)
-* Create web-interface for movement control
+* Low priority: Mount Ultrasonic sensors and camera (not used for evaluation)

 Find people for the evaluation of our prototype and evaluate.